Lore09/Kiratech-DevOps-challenge/README.md

 ## Continuous Integration

-The continuos integration has been configured using a GitHub actions that runs `Ansible lint` and `Terraform lint` tools for every commit that modifies yaml files in the `master` branch.
+The continuos integration has been configured using a GitHub actions that runs `Ansible lint` and `Terraform lint` tools for every commit that modifies yaml and Terraform files in the `master` branch.

 References:
 - [Terraform provider for AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance)